Difference between gas water heater and electric water heater

 Plumbing

 The answer to 'difference between gas water heater and electric water heater' is that gas water heaters use natural gas or propane to heat the water, while electric water heaters use electricity.
-Gas water heaters are generally more efficient and have lower operating costs, but they require a gas line connection.
-Electric water heaters are simpler to install and don't need a gas line, but they tend to have higher energy costs.
+Gas water heaters tend to heat water faster and have lower operating costs, but require a gas line and proper ventilation.
+Electric water heaters are simpler to install, don't require a gas line, and are generally safer, but have higher energy costs.

 Step-by-Step Guide